 Did you know that the underarm skin is incredibly thin and one of the most sensitive areas of our bodies?
-Talking about our armpits might be taboo for some, but the truth is they deserve a lore more attention than one might think.
+Talking about our armpits might be taboo for some, but the truth is they deserve more attention than one might think.
 They’re prone to a variety of sensitivities, and loaded with nerves and lymph nodes that take materials directly into our bloodstream.

 PRO TIP: Keep your skin moisturized and exfoliate regularly, just like with the rest of your body.
 We suggest using mild cleansers and exfoliators similar to what you might use on your face.
 Feel like spoiling your underarms?
 Give a gentle massage to stimulate the lymphatic tissue, which can boost immune response and allow the body to process more fluid.